menu

 Ethnicity / Ancestry

-In the East Garfield Park neighborhood in Chicago, IL, residents most commonly identify their ethnicity or ancestry as Jamaican (11.9%).
-There are also a number of people of Sub-Saharan African ancestry (7.1%), and residents who report African roots (7.1%), and some of the residents are also of Mexican ancestry (5.3%), along with some German ancestry residents (4.1%), among others.
+In the East Garfield Park neighborhood in Chicago, IL, residents most commonly identify their ethnicity or ancestry as Jamaican (11.2%).
+There are also a number of people of Sub-Saharan African ancestry (8.1%), and residents who report African roots (8.1%), and some of the residents are also of German ancestry (5.2%), along with some South American ancestry residents (3.0%), among others.

 Getting to Work

-Even if your neighborhood is walkable, you may still have to drive to your place of work.
-Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in East Garfield Park neighborhood spend between 15 and 30 minutes commuting one-way to work (38.2% of working residents), which is shorter than the time spent commuting to work for most Americans.
-However, there is also a significant group of residents (11.4%) who commute over an hour in each direction.
+How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
+Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
+Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
+The greatest number of commuters in East Garfield Park neighborhood spend between 15 and 30 minutes commuting one-way to work (35.9% of working residents), which is shorter than the time spent commuting to work for most Americans.
+However, there is also a significant group of residents (20.1%) who commute over an hour in each direction.

 Real Estate includes: